Limit orders can now be submitted through our UI, API, or smart contract.

 A new slider will appear.
 'Buying power' is now replaced with 'position size' when using the reduce-only option, prompting you to specify the percentage of your existing position you want to close:

-Click on "Confirm Limit Order" it will be submitted.
+Click on "Confirm Limit Order" and it will be submitted.
 This order will only ever decrease the size of your existing position, unlike a standard limit order which will be executed once the market price reaches the limit price.